Pre-thermalized Gravitational Waves: Gravitational Waves

 Given the above formulae, it is possible to compute $f_h$ and $\rgw$ for the processes presented in Fig.~\ref{fig:Feyn-all}.
 In the following, we discuss the production of GW in these processes and summarize the corresponding matrix elements and the production rates in Table~\ref{tab:M2andGamma}.

 At the end of inflation, the condensate of non-relativistic inflatons can directly produce gravitons via diagrams I-A to I-D in Fig.~\ref{fig:Feyn-all}.
-The squared amplitude of this process can be obtained by taking the non-relativistic limit of the general calculation of GW production from scalar annihilation (see Eq.~\eqref{eq:M2-anni-nr}) and is~\cite{Choi:2024ilx}
+The squared amplitude of this process can be obtained by taking the non-relativistic limit of the general calculation of GW production from scalar annihilation\footnote{We note that the process $\phi \phi \to \phi h$ is less suppressed than $\phi \phi \to h h$ in terms of coupling strength.
+However, for {\it non-relativistic} inflatons, the matrix element for $\phi \phi \to \phi h$ vanishes due to conservation of the angular momentum.} (see Eq.~\eqref{eq:M2-anni-nr}) and is~\cite{Choi:2024ilx}

 the symmetry factor of the final and initial state is $S = 1/4$.

 Since the squared amplitude is a constant, it can be moved outside the phase space integrals in Eq.~\eqref{eq:collision-def}.
 Labeling the particles in $\phi\phi\to hh$ from the left to the right by numbers 1 to 4, we compute $\Gamma_h$ as follows: